ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 - Update registry template for algorithms to account for integer CBOR labels
 - Restylize initial registry entries for readability
-- Defer BBS key definition to [@I-D.ietf-cose-bls-key-representations]
+- Defer BBS key definition to [@!I-D.ietf-cose-bls-key-representations]
 - Modify example generation to use `proof_key` and `presentation_key`
   names
 - Change `proof_jwk` to `proof_key` and `presentation_jwk` to